Adjust device settings, view system information, and configure how your Air Lab captures data.

 Sample Rates

-These settings control how often the Air Lab captures data.
+These settings control how often your Air Lab captures data.
 See Sample Collection for details on how sampling works.

 - Sleep Sample Rate: How often samples are taken in sleep state.
 Options: 5, 30, or 60 seconds (default: 30).

-- Record Sample Rate: How often samples are taken during a recording.
+- Record Sample Rate: How often samples are taken during a measurement.
 Options: 5, 30, or 60 seconds (default: 5).

 - Long-Term Interval: How often samples are written to the long-term buffer.
 Range: 30–900 seconds in 10-second increments (default: 60).